Prince3087/Assignment2/README.md

 ## Acknowledgments

-Special thanks to **Parimal Lab, IIT Roorkee**, for the opportunity and support throughout this internship.
+Special thanks to **Parimal Lab, IIT Roorkee**, for the opportunity and support throughout the slection process of internship.